Sean Street: Writing

 During 2017, Palgrave published Sound Poetics: Interaction and Personal Identity, the third in a series of books on sound begun in 2012 with The Poetry of Radio and continued in 2015 with The Memory of Sound.
 In the same year, Lapwing published his sequence, Talk, Radio: Poems of Transmission.
 In May 2017, a performance work, Estuary, based on his poems of rivers, harbours and tides, was premiered at The Capstone Theatre, Liverpool, as part of the Writing on the Wall Festival, featuring the dancer, Rachel Sweeney, the video artist Peter Dover, the vocalist Perri Alleyne-Hughes and the musician Neil Campbell, featuring Campbell's original musical interpretations of the poems.
 A CD of the work was simultaneously released.

 2018 saw the publication by Palgrave of Sound at the Edge of Perception: the Aural Minutiae of Sand and other Worldly Murmurings, a sequel to Sound Poetics, published the previous year.
 To this was added The Sound Inside the Silence: Travels in the Sonic Imagination (Palgrave, 2019), thus completing a trilogy of books on the subject.

 In 2020, Street returned to Routledge as his main prose publisher, and their New York office commissioned his latest book, "The Sound of a Room: Memory and the Auditory Presence of Place".

+In 2023, Bloomsbury published Wild Track: Sound, Text, and the Idea of Birdsong, an exploration of nature and the ways in which its sound was conveyed, described and responded to through text, prior to the advent of recording and broadcast technologies in the late 19th and early 20th centuries.
+The book was a finalist in the Prose Awards, Environmental Science category in 2024.

 Since 2011, Street has enjoyed a fruitful working relationship with the British composer, Cecilia McDowall.
 From this have sprung a range of commissioned choral works, many with strong feminist themes, including Standing as I Do Before God, commemorating the WWII nurse Edith Cavell, and Photo 51, a BBC commission to mark the work of the crystallographer Rosalind Franklin.

 In 2019 Glasgow School of Art Choir commissioned McDowall and Street to write something for the Composeher project, and the resulting work was a 3-part piece about Clara Barton, a nurse and humanitarian who served in the American Civil War, and was subsequently instrumental in establishing the American branch of the International Red Cross.
 Angel of the Battlefield, had its premiere in May, 2023.
 As with previous collaborations, the text combined Street's poetry with the personal testimonies of the subject, drawn from archival sources.